algbio/ggcat/README.md

 #### Building links
 To build links between maximal unitigs in BCALM2 like format, use the `-l` flag
 #### Building matchtigs
-To build greedy matchtigs, use the `-g` flag
+To build greedy matchtigs, use the `-g` flag, also both `--eulertigs` and `--pathtigs` are supported

 Here are all listed the available options for graph building: